Prince of Persia: The Forgotten Sands: Development

 The choice was made early in development to set The Forgotten Sands within the Sands of Time continuity, with its version of the lead character.
 Yuri Lowenthal returned as the voice of the Prince across all versions with voice acting.
 Lowenthal found returning to the role "exhilarating and terrifying" due both to his liking for the role and fan expectations for the character.
 His portrayal was influenced by the Prince's story portrayal as transition from his incarnations in Sands of Time and Warrior Within.
 The lead composer for the music was Steve Jablonsky, known as a composer for the Gears of War series.
 Another contributor to the score was Penka Kouneva.
 The music was written as "orchestral with Persian elements".
 Kouneva created two hours of in-game music, considering it one of her best projects.
 The Wii, PSP and DS soundtracks were composed by Tom Salta.
 Salta was asked to send in a music demo as he had not worked on the series before.
 His approach to the music was to avoid "the typical "Hollywood" orchestral/ethnic blend", instead using an "eclectic" style focusing on immersion and ambience.
 The home console and Wii versions both received digital soundtrack albums on May 18.

 The game was first hinted when a trademark was registered for the title by series creator and IP owner Jordan Mechner.
 The Forgotten Sands was announced by Ubisoft in November 2009.
-The mobile and web browsers both released on May 11.
-The console and portable versions released on May 18 in North America, May 20 in Australia and mainland Europe, and May 21 in the United Kingdom.
+The mobile and web browser versions were released on May 11.
+The console and portable versions were released on May 18 in North America, May 20 in Australia and mainland Europe, and May 21 in the United Kingdom.
 A PS3 and 360 limited collector's edition was produced, featuring a disc of extras and a free copy of Prince of Persia Classic.
-The 360 version was made backward compatible with the Xbox One on June 10, 2019.
+The 360 version was made backward compatible with the Xbox One in June 2019.
 The Windows version was delayed into the following month so it could be optimised for performance on a wide range of machines.
-It eventually released on June 3 in Australia, June 4 in Europe, and June 8 in North America.
+It was eventually released on June 3 in Australia, June 4 in Europe, and June 8 in North America.
 The Windows collector's edition included in-game items, a soundtrack disc and a free download copy of The Sands of Time.
 Pre-orders of either Windows edition also included with a free download copy of Warrior Within.
 The Windows version was also a launch title for the OnLive service on June 17.
 Ubisoft published the PS3, 360 and PSP version in Japan on June 26.